Skip to content

 Conclusion: should they be taken together?

-The ideal is often to combine probiotics, prebiotics and postbiotics for a synergistic effect on intestinal health.
+The ideal is often to associate probiotics, prebiotics and postbiotics for a synergistic effect on gut health.

-• Prebiotics feed probiotics , which then produce beneficial postbiotics .
+• THE prebiotics feed the probiotics, which then produce postbiotics beneficial.

-• Some fermented foods (kefir, miso, yogurt) naturally contain all three types .
+• Some fermented foods (kefir, miso, yogurt) contain naturally the three types.

-• Postbiotic supplements are of interest to people who have difficulty tolerating live probiotics.
+• Postbiotic supplements are useful for people who have difficulty tolerating live probiotics.

 In summary: